adamlgreen/adamlgreen.github.io/questions.md

 * Regarding pleiotropy and unintended consequences, should we follow the precautionary principle and assume that there is no free lunch vis-à-vis biology?
 * Certain positive traits (e.g., creativity) are moderately [genetically correlated](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4590283/) with psychopathologies like schizophrenia and bipolar disorder.
     1. Would parents selecting against these psychopathologies also be indirectly selecting against traits like creativity?
 (This assumes that creativity is highly heritable.)
-    2. Assuming that creativity is a public good, how to we reconcile this apparent assymetry in incentives?
+    2. Assuming that creativity is a public good, how do we reconcile this apparent asymmetry in incentives?
 That is, how do we solve the collective action problem of maintaining beneficial types of genetic diversity when prospective parents are incentivized to select against it?

 ### <a name="privacy"></a>Privacy, GINA, and Discrimination
 * How do we deal with concerns about privacy and the ease with which genetic data can be de-anonymized?